 Are you looking for an article that will get people talking and get compliments flying your way?
 You can have 500 words in your inbox in one hour.
 License any article from this Web site.
 More info

 On 14 December 1911, four men led by Roald Amundsen reached the South Pole.
 Thirty-five days later, Robert F. Scott and four others followed.
 Amundsen had won the race to the pole.
 Amundsen's party returned to base on 26 January 1912.
 Scott's party perished.
-As historical drama, why this happened is interesting enough, but to project managers, the story is fascinating.
+As historical drama, why this happened is interesting enough.
 Lessons abound.
+Among the more important lessons are those that demonstrate the power of the agile approach to project management and product development.
 Read more about this program.
-Here are some upcoming dates for this program:
+Here's an upcoming date for this program: